waleediqbal1/Git-Learning-and-Installation-/README.md

 ## I'm starting from scratch

-Use these commands while first you have to go on the directory where you want to clone(copy) your repository.
+Use these commands in cmd or Terminal while first you have to go on the directory where you want to clone(copy) your repository in your operating syatem.

 - git clone ......
 Ist command which you got on your browser window.
 It should be like https://xyz@bitbucket.org/xyz/repositoryName.git